Skip to content

 Admin Roles

-Admin roles and privileged access (Auth service)
+Admin roles and privileged access (Authifi service)

-• System admins (platform-wide)
+• Super Administrators (platform-wide)

-• Tenant admins (tenant-wide)
+• Tenant Administrators (tenant-wide)

 Terminology Note

-This document uses "system admin" to refer to the technical implementation in code.
-In user-facing documentation, this role is called "Super Administrator" to distinguish it from infrastructure system administrators who manage servers and operating systems.
-The code identifiers (ROLE_AUTH_SYSTEM_ADMIN, systemAdmins group, isSystemAdmin checks) remain unchanged for backward compatibility.
+In user-facing documentation, the platform-wide admin role is called "Super Administrator" to distinguish it from infrastructure system administrators who manage servers and operating systems.

 Table of contents